-- In mixing bowl combine: cake mix, vanilla, sugar, eggs, and melted butter.
+- In a mixing bowl, combine: cake mix, vanilla, sugar, eggs, and melted butter.
 Mix well.

-- For easy baking, fill pastry bag with cake batter and dispense dollops in center of molds.
-Close iron and bake for approximately 30 seconds or until crispy.
+- For easy baking, fill a pastry bag with the cake batter and dispense dollops in the centers of the molds.
+Close the iron and bake for approximately 30 seconds or until crispy.

 - Remove finished cookies and lay flat to cool.

 Tips for Making Perfect Pizzelles

 - My pizzelle press has non-stick plates and I never have an issue with my cookies sticking.
 If your cookies are sticking, brush a little cooking oil onto the design plates—especially in the grooves.

 - The thickness (or runniness) of a pizzelle batter varies from recipe to recipe.
 Don't be alarmed if this batter is thicker (or runnier) than you're used to.

 - It may take you a couple rounds to figure out how much batter is too much or too little for your iron.

 - You can spoon the batter on to the iron or dispense it using a pastry bag.
 Both work, but the pastry bag definitely gives you more control and is less messy.

 - Always dispense batter into the center of the pizzelle molds.
 This ensures round and complete cookies but also helps cut down on possible dripping and messes.